-Berry Global Invests in Second Recycling Facility for FDA-Grade Material for Packaging
+Berry Global Working Towards Producing Certified FDA-Grade Material for Packaging

-As a leader in the journey toward a circular economy, Berry is investing in infrastructure to give plastic multiple lives through recycling.
-Next month, Berry will break ground on a new recycling facility in Leamington Spa, United Kingdom, producing certified FDA post-consumer recycled polypropylene (rPP) for use in packaging.
+As a leader in the journey toward a circular economy, Berry is working towards producing certified FDA material to give plastic multiple lives through recycling.
+Next month, Berry will break ground on a new recycling facility in Leamington Spa, United Kingdom, working towards certified FDA post-consumer recycled polypropylene (rPP) for use in packaging.
 This new facility will not only recycle used plastics, but it will also wash, sort, and sift them to produce food-grade materials with a remarkable target purity standard of 99.9%.

 Circular Materials Expertise